igalic/blag/contents/articles/opensource-burnout/index.md

 <span class="more"></span>

+# Introductions

+I'll start with some introductions…

-# How I appear to be like everyone else (here)
+## How I appear to be like everyone else (here)

 * english speaking
 * male
 * white
 * straight

-# How I'm not quite like everyone else
+## How I'm not quite like everyone else

 * war refugee
 * immigrant